linux-system-roles/podman/README.md

 podman 4.3 or earlier, the role will fail with an error.
 If you want the role to be skipped instead, use `podman_fail_if_too_old: false`.

+### podman_registry_username

+String - default is unset - username to use to authenticate to the registry.
+You must also set `podman_registry_password`.
+You can override this on a per-spec basis with `registry_username`.
+The use of `container_image_user` was unsupported and is deprecated.

+### podman_registry_password

+String - default is unset - password to use to authenticate to the registry.
+You must also set `podman_registry_username`.
+You can override this on a per-spec basis with `registry_password`.
+The use of `container_image_password` was unsupported and is deprecated.

 ## Variables Exported by the Role

 ### podman_version